marronjo/fhe-assistant/README.md

 ### For Code Review
 ```
-"Review this FHE contract against the security checklist:
+"Review this FHE contract against the security checklist: [path/to/file or pasted code]"
-[paste your contract code]"
 ```

 ### For Learning